Bedrock-OSS/bedrock-wiki/docs/entities/entity-transforms.md

 the area denoted: `^` should always match.
 And combining it removing the middle gives you the natural name of what it does.

 Finally, moving on to Minecraft.
-At the time of this writing, Minecraft doesn't have Transforms you can multiply together, so they aren't inferring a colum or row major notation.
+At the time of this writing, Minecraft doesn't have Transforms you can multiply together, so they aren't inferring a column or row major notation.
 You simply get a transform and it's up to you how to apply it.
 But, having chosen column-major above, we can write down how the operations work as a sequence, and as long as you apply them in order, you'll be ok.

 Also, whether we're using a TRS (Transform Rotation Scale combined object), Quaternions, Matrices, or Euler angles, when rotations are involved ORDER DOES MATTER.
 Rotate A then Rotate B, is not the same as rotate B and then rotate by A.